 Church Work Phish

-The Information Security Office recently recieved a phishing email.
+The Information Security Office recently received a phishing email.
 How did we know that it was a phish email?

-If you recieve an email similar to this, PLEASE DO NOT RESPOND BACK!
+If you receive an email similar to this, PLEASE DO NOT RESPOND BACK!